 Even though Black students struggled with racism at the College, they nonetheless were more satisfied with their friendships and social life than lower-income white students.
 In the last study, Aries learned that, on average, 77 percent of all the Black students and affluent white students retained close relationships with Amherst friends as they neared age 30—but only 31 percent of the lower-income white participants had done so.
 She speculated that Black students, affluent or not, fared better in this area because the Black Student Union reached out to them immediately upon arrival, providing a social haven, and Black students found it easier than the low-income cohort, for example, to recognize one another on campus.

-“It’s kind of understanding that there’s so few of us that we should stick together,” said Sara Ruddock-Walker ’09 (then Ruddock-Harris) to me.
-She was one of the students in the study and is now a pediatrician practicing in Chicago, and said that she had little awareness of lower-income whites at Amherst, much less their plight.
-“I guess when you grow up poor and Black in this country, you just think all white people are rich.”
+“It’s kind of an understanding that there’s so few of us that we should stick together,” said Sara Ruddock-Walker ’09 (then Ruddock-Harris) to me.
+She was one of the students in the study and is now a pediatrician and internist practicing in Chicago, and said that she had little awareness of lower-income whites at Amherst, much less their plight.
+“I guess when you grow up Black and without means in this country, you just think all white people are rich.”

 One of those lower-income white students in the study was Samantha Ellingson ’09.
 Now a lawyer in Minneapolis, she grew up in South Dakota, where her family had a small farm.
 Before Amherst, Ellingson had rarely met a Black person or a wealthy person.
 Those first months at college were a shock, she told me.
 “There’s this whole other planet of people existing and experiences that I only knew from TV.
 There was no one who had a very similar background to me at Amherst.
 And so, to be friends with anyone required some jump, some leap.”
 Many of her best friends from college were of a different race, however, and she told me that hearing about their lives, along with majoring in law, jurisprudence and social thought and noting, in her own career, how Black and white plaintiffs are treated differently, have opened her eyes to systemic racism.